Home

 Nuts from the spiky panaanus palm required six weeks treatment before they could be eaten.
 They were then baked into a tasty and nutritious nut bread which was also very popular with the earliest European settlers.
 The tastes of many fruits were improved by burying them in sand for one day.

 Grains were sometimes stored in caves, hollow trees or under bark slabs.
-One store of 17 wooden dishes held an estimated 1000 kgs of grains.
+One store of 17 wooden dishes held an estimated 1000 kg of grains.

-Forms of agriculture, such as building dams were practiced in some parts of Australia but they were not farmers, they grew only to supplement the diet.
+Forms of agriculture, such as building dams were practised in some parts of Australia but they were not farmers, they grew only to supplement the diet.

 Return to natural healing home page